anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

     - Number of times user redoes search
     - Number of times user switches to typing (voice recognition)

-#### Just as ML modeling is iterative, so is deployment
+#### Just as ML modeling is iterative, so is the deployment

 ![deployment_cycle](figures/course1/week1/deployment_cycle.png)

-Iterative process to choose the right set of metrics to monitor.
+An iterative process to choose the right set of metrics to monitor.

 #### Monitoring dahboard